I should say positions (plural).

 I would be remiss if I didn’t place Rushdoony’s Institutes very high up on the list of MUST-READ books for someone who wishes to truly understand the biblical basis for theonomy and how God’s Law fits into and informs the overall theological and ethical framework of Christian Reconstruction.

 This was the book that first introduced me to the basic tenets of Christian Reconstructionism.
-It is what pushed me once and for all out of the fog of fundamentalist dispensational premillennialism and into the clear sunlight of Calvinist covenantal postmillennialism.
+It is what pushed me once and for all out of the fog of fundamentalist dispensational premillennialism, and into the clear and revealing sunlight of Calvinistic covenantal postmillennialism.

 I wrote an article on Rushdoony’s Institutes of Biblical Law, which included an essay by Martin Selbrede.
 You can read that HERE.